R0gue-one/XenoAI_2/README.md

 ## Gameplay
-Level design is inspired from- [Backrooms](https://en.wikipedia.org/wiki/The_Backrooms) and Blade Runner 2049
+Level design is inspired from [Backrooms](https://en.wikipedia.org/wiki/The_Backrooms) and Blade Runner 2049.
+Currently consists of basic movement mechanics and some stealth mechanism inspired from Alien: Isolation.
+There is some footages from the game.

 ![Screenshot 2024-07-25 144757](https://github.com/user-attachments/assets/35937032-b295-4e85-b27c-4dbe722fb5a4)
 <div style="display: flex; justify-content: center; gap: 20px;">